viercc/matchable/README.md

 [![Haskell CI](https://github.com/viercc/matchable/actions/workflows/haskell.yml/badge.svg)](https://github.com/viercc/matchable/actions/workflows/haskell.yml)

 ## matchable

 This package defines a type class `Matchable`, which provides `zipMatch` operation for zipping two values of a container type.

-`zipMatch` operation can fail, and it returns zipped value wrapped in `Maybe`.
-Specifically, `zipMatch` returns zipped value if and only if two arguments have exactly same shape.
+The `zipMatch` operation can fail.
+It returns the zipped value wrapped in `Maybe`.
+Specifically, `zipMatch` returns zipped value if and only if two arguments have the exactly same shape.

 ### Example